philburk/hmsl/docs/tours/shep.md

 ## Change Timing

 Look for a funky up/down widget labelled "Dim".
 This let's you change which dimension is being edited.
-You are currently editing dimension "1", which is being intrepreted as pitch.
+You are currently editing dimension "1", which is being interpreted as pitch.

 * Click on the down arrow to go to dimension zero (0).
 * Draw on the shape and listen to the effect on the melody.

-In this case, dimension is being interpreted as note duration in ticks.
+In this case, dimension zero is being interpreted as note durations in ticks.

 ## Manipulating the Shape

-* Change "Dim" back to one (1).
+* Change "Dim" back to one (1) so we can edit pitches.
 * Click on "Select" in the "Set Mode" control grid.
-* Drag across the middle of the shape to select the some notes.
+* Drag across the middle of the shape to select some notes.
 * In the Control Grid at the bottom left, click on "Reverse".
 Notice that the selected region is reversed.
 * Click on "Scramble" to randomly reorder those notes.